 The connector is for Liquid based in Singapore (i.e., not for the local Japanese Liquid exchange).
 Because it is a centralized exchange, you will need to generate and provide your API key to trade using Hummingbot.

 Enter your Liquid API key >>> Enter your Liquid secret key >>>

 Private keys and API keys are stored locally for the operation of the Hummingbot client only.
 At no point will private or API keys be shared to CoinAlpha or be used in any way other than to authorize transactions required for the operation of Hummingbot.

 For copying and pasting into Hummingbot, see this page.

 Creating Liquid API keys¶

 the equivalent is unnecessary for current Hummingbot strategies.

 QASH is an ERC20 token designed to be used services on the Quione and Liquid platform.
-Effecive April 1 2019, high-volume traders can also get rebates on trading fees.
+Effective April 1, 2019, high-volume traders can also get rebates on trading fees.

-Read through their articles below related to trading fees, and rebates.
+Read through their articles below related to trading fees and rebates.